wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/3-provision-fslogix.md

 1. Copy the URL.
 1. Covert it from an HTTP path to an SMB path to use it later.

+### Download and install the FSLogix agent

+1. For each VM registered to the host pool, [download the FSLogix agent](https://go.microsoft.com/fwlink/?linkid=2084562).
+1. Go to either \\Win32\Release or \\X64\Release in the .zip file.
+1. Run FSLogixAppsSetup to install the FSLogix agent.

 ### Add registry key to VMs

-You need to add two registry keys to the host pool VMs for FSLogix.
+You need to add two registry keys for FSLogix to each VM registered to the host pool.

 1. Create a key for the VMs called **Profiles**.
 1. Within that new key, add a **DWORD** called "Enabled" and set its value to "1."